Serphiq Find the first SEO move worth testing.

 Decision point

-Once you have competitor context, the next step is to decide whether to improve, expand, consolidate, or ignore.
+Once you have search-result context, the next step is to decide whether to improve, expand, consolidate, or ignore.

 09